lrgresearch/gpaw-tools/README.md

 ## examples/
 There are [some example calculations](https://github.com/lrgresearch/gpaw-tools/tree/main/examples) given with different usage scenarios.
 Please send us more calculations to include in this folder.

+## Input File Keywords
+There are many keywords can be used in input files.
+You can find more at [here](https://www.lrgresearch.org/gpaw-tools/inputfilekeywords/)
 ## Release notes
-Release notes are listed at [here](https://www.lrgresearch.org/gpaw-tools/releasenotes.html).
+Release notes are listed at [here](https://www.lrgresearch.org/gpaw-tools/releasenotes/).

 ## Licensing
 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).